jjardine85/Week4_Project/README.md

 ## Contributing

-This is the first project I have completed where I used Sinatra and linking it to a database.
+This is the first project I have completed where I used Sinatra and linked it to a database.
 If you have any suggestions or improvements, please email me @ james.jardine@gmx.com.
 If you would like to download the included code and make any changes, please go ahead :)

 ## Authors